-The URBINO-sideside dish from KPM Berlin playfully varies the spherical and circular shapes typical of the famous KPM service.
+The URBINO-sideside dish bowl from KPM Berlin playfully varies the spherical and circular shapes typical of the famous KPM service.
 It is also a contemporary interpretation of the so-called "cabarets" of the 19th century.
 This was the name given at the time to the bowls divided down the middle, which were also produced at the Royal Porcelain Manufactory.
-The URBINO-sideside dish fulfills a dual purpose: it is a practical container for a&
+The URBINO-sideside dish bowl fulfills a dual purpose: it is a practical container and a practical serving dish.

 Show moreHistory

-Trude Petri designed the URBINO collection in 1931.
-Its clarity and aesthetics, created by consistent omission, are based on the most balanced of all shapes: the circle.
-The Upper Italian Renaissance and the Italian city of Urbino, which gave the collection its name, also provided inspiration.
-The special thinness of the pieces conveys a graceful lightness that supports everyday enjoyment.
+In 1931, Trude Petri designed the URBINO collection.
+Its clarity and aesthetics, created through consistent omission, are based on the most balanced of all forms: the circle.
+Inspiration was also provided by the Upper Italian Renaissance and the Italian city of Urbino as the namesake of the collection.
+The special thinness of the pieces conveys a delicate lightness that supports everyday enjoyment.

 Product details